P05B4

 1. 1

-Read and record all DTCs and freeze frame data.
+Read and record all DTCs and freeze frame data and confirm the exact code definition for the vehicle.

 2. 2

-Check the coolant pump fuse and relay; replace any blown fuse and retest to see if it blows again.
+Check the coolant pump fuse and relay; replace any blown fuse and retest to see whether it blows again.

 3. 3

-Disconnect the pump connector and measure resistance from the control circuit wire to chassis ground to identify a wiring short.
+Disconnect the pump connector and measure resistance from the control wire to chassis ground to find a short.

 4. 4